 Media coverage rarely happens by accident.

-If your competitor has got great PR coverage, it’s probably because they put the effort into understanding the Digital PR process – and then making it work for them.
+If your competitor is rewarded with great PR coverage, it’s probably because they put the effort into understanding the Digital PR process – and then making it work for them.
 It’s called ‘earned media’ for a reason!

 But anyone can earn media coverage – and the editorial links that can go with it.